CloudHirsi/AWS-CICD-PROJECT/README.md

 - Integrated Grafana for visualizing data and analytics from Prometheus using custom dashboards, providing insights into the performance and health of the infrastructure and applications.

 ## **Results:**
-Through my effective selection and integration of these tools and technologies, my *"End-to-End DevSecOps Kubernetes Project"* successfully achieved its objectives of establishing a secure, scalable, and automated containerized application infrastructure on AWS.
+Through my effective selection and integration of these tools and technologies, my *End-to-End CI/CD Project*  successfully achieved its objectives of deploying a secure, scalable, and automated containerized Three-Tiew Web App onto AWS.
 My implementation of industry best practices through robust security measures, CI/CD automation, GitOps, containerization, container orchestration, and monitoring capabilities laid the foundation for reliable and efficient application deployment and management in a cloud-native environment.